 A jubilant celebration commenced.
 Not just at the casino or even the strip but throughout the entire world once the Internet got hold of the story.
-The odds of being exactly right on a roulette wheel is 1 and 37 in spite the 35 to 1 payout when picking an exact number.
-Getting the same number twice in a row only had a 1 in 1369 chance of happening, approximately 0.07%.
+The odds of being exactly right on a roulette wheel is 1 in 37 despite the 35 to 1 payout when picking an exact number.
+Getting the same number two spins in a row only had a 1 in 1369 chance of happening, approximately 0.07%.

-Certainly not impossible but certainly long odds which is why there wound up being a Federal Investigation that took nearly two years to resolve.
-In spite popular belief, there appeared to be no evidence of foul play either from the gambler nor was there any conspiracy with Hunter and members within the casino.
-It was eventually ruled that the gambling facility owed him the large sum of money which they paid in installments to narrowly avoid bankruptcy.
+Certainly not impossible but certainly long odds which is why there was a Federal Investigation that took nearly two years to resolve.
+Despite popular belief, there appeared to be no evidence of foul play either from the gambler nor was there any conspiracy between Hunter and the casino’s staff.
+They eventually ruled everything nothing was amiss and Hunter was just incredibly lucky.
+The casino owed him the full amount of money that they paid in installments to narrowly avoid bankruptcy.

-People, for the most part, attributed to nothing more than a really good streak of luck.
-Hunter, however, claimed that a so-called Good Luck Spirit helped him achieved his riches and still maintains this to this day, though that belief attained only a minimal amount of traction even amongst patrons of the World Wide Web.
+People, for the most part, attributed it as nothing more than an incredibly good streak of luck.
+Hunter, however, claimed that a so-called Good Luck Spirit had helped him achieve his riches.
+That belief attained only a minimal amount of traction even amongst patrons of the World Wide Web.

 “Now he believes this ‘Good Luck Spirit’ is actually a precursor of Earth’s impending doom,” Dexter explained.
 “It is up to us, the 3PF, to quell vengeful apparitions before they devour the planet.”

 “A paramilitary group fighting vengeful spirits of a rich man that want to eat the planet?” asked Willy.
 “That sounds like a pretty badass premise to a novel.”